Localized states, topology and anomalous Hall conductivity on a 30 degrees twisted bilayer honeycomb lattice: Model

 where the constant $\gamma$ is a known as a topological entanglement entropy - a term present only in topological systems.
 We note that in this definition, it is important that the system's boundary is smooth, otherwise its entanglement entropy might get additional contributions e.g. due to corners (\cite{PhysRevB.94.125142, PhysRevB.99.155153}).

-To extract the topological contribution $\gamma$, we compute the difference between entanglement entropies of several systems in such a way that their leading term, which is linear over $L$, as well as subleading contributions due to corners exactly cancel out.
+To extract the topological contribution $\gamma$, we compute the difference between entanglement entropies of several subsystems in such a way that their leading term, which is linear over $L$, as well as subleading contributions due to corners exactly cancel out.
 To do this, we choose a configuration of four systems shown on the Fig. \ref{Entanglement_figures_cropped}.
 We compute entanglement entropies of each subsystem using the method suggested in Refs. \cite{Helmes:2016ahb, Ingo_Peschel_2003, PhysRevB.99.155153}, which we briefly describe in Sec. \ref{Sec:Calculation_of_the_entanglement_entropy}.

 We plot the results for $\gamma$ as functions of $m$, $t_{inter}$ on the Figs. \ref{Gamma_loop_over_t_inter} (we assume $E_F = 0$).
 We can see that in the 'weakly coupled topological' phase, $\gamma$ is a non-zero constant, which in turn confirms that it is a topological quasicrystal.
 In a similar way, in the 'weakly coupled non-topological' phase, $\gamma$ is equal to zero, which means that the system is non-topological.
-In the strongly coupled phase, the concept of topological entanglement entropy becomes ill-defined because the system is gapless.
+Once the gap closes, the topological entanglement entropy becomes ill-defined.

+We also compute $\gamma$ for large $t_{inter}$ at $m=0$, assuming that the Fermi level $E_F$ lies within the energy gap, which we previously found on the Figs \ref{Loop_over_t_inter_m_0.0_Lx_20}, \ref{Loop_over_t_inter_m_0.0_Lx_30}, \ref{Loop_over_t_inter_m_0.0_Lx_40}.
+We obtain that at large system size, $\gamma$ becomes close to zero (see Fig. \ref{Gamma_large_t_inter}).
+This suggests that our `strongly coupled' gapped system is not topological.